workarea-commerce/workarea-demo/README.md

 Workarea services use ports `27018`, `9201`, `6389`, and `3000`.

-If `https://localhost:3000` seems sluggish, or completely unresponsive, you might need to increase Docker's memory allocation.
+If `https://localhost:3000` seems sluggish, or completely unresponsive, you might need to increase Docker's memory allocation within Docker's advanced preferences.
 We suggest at least 4GB.